tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 **Horovod** is Databricks tool to provide parallelism to deep learning on Spark = can accelerate DL.

-**Hyperopt** is Databricks toold to provide hyperparameter tuning on Spark by running multiple single-node jobs across cluster = can accelerate hyperparameter tuning of single-node implementations, but is **not** making single DL job run in parallel manner.
+**Hyperopt** is Databricks tool to provide hyperparameter tuning on Spark by running multiple single-node jobs across cluster = can accelerate hyperparameter tuning of single-node implementations, but is **not** making single DL job run in parallel manner.

 # Training
-First we need to declare model, in this example LiearRegression, where we need to specify features and label.
+First we need to declare model, in this example LinearRegression, where we need to specify features and label.

 ```python
 lr = LinearRegression(featuresCol="features", labelCol="price")